statsig-io/statsig-forward-proxy/README.md

       --force-gcp-profiling-enabled
   -g, --grpc-max-concurrent-streams <GRPC_MAX_CONCURRENT_STREAMS>  [default: 500]
       --clear-external-datastore-on-unauthorized
+      --x509-server-cert-path <X509_SERVER_CERT_PATH>
+      --x509-server-key-path <X509_SERVER_KEY_PATH>
+      --x509-client-cert-path <X509_CLIENT_CERT_PATH>
-  -h, --help                                                       Print help -V, --version                                                    Print version
+  -h, --help                                                       Print help -V, --version
 ```
 1. MODE:  This can be configured as grpc or http or grpc-and-http to allow for easy migrations.
-2. CACHE: local uses in process memory to cache backup values, while redis, will use redis.
-Redis
+2. CACHE: This is for the backup cache.
+Local uses in process memory to cache backup values, while redis,
-          will store the config in a single key entry that ends up being "statsig::{sha256(sdk_key)}".
+          will use redis.
+Redis will store the config in a single key entry that ends up being "statsig::{sha256(sdk_key)}".
           This allows you read the value back from the SDK data adapter if needed.
+We recommend using
+          redis or disabled.
+Local was primarily designed for testing and not to be used in production
+          as it is an exact duplicate of the datastores that are also stored in memory.

 Additional logging parameters we support:
 ```